ericpearson1313/fpga_rocket_launcher/README.md

 ### 32 MBytes Trace Buffer

-A PSRAM is high density sram like memory, that can connects using 11 signals.
+A PSRAM, or pseudo SRAM, is alow cost ($10), high density (32 Mbytres), high speed (400MBs) sram-like memory, that can connects using only 11 signals.
 It has built in refresh logic, and uses a SPI8 interface for burst access.
 A simple controller with an AXI4 interface was developed to configure and access the device with 16 byte burst writes, and both 8-byte or 64-byte burst reads.

+These PSRAM are only available in ball grid array (BGA) footprints.
+This was my first home assembled PCB with a BGA.
+YouTube helped alot for that.

 The ADC sampels are stored to a 32 Mbyte circular trace buffer.
 With 3 Mhz sampling and 64 bits per sample we get 1.3 seconds of storage, which is sufficient to capture the full launch operation.
 64 bits allows capturing of the 4x 12-bit adc samples, as well as the sampled model (estimated current)